bbauska/W3Cx-5of5/README.md

   alt="CodePen: Example style.css." />
 </p>

-And if I open the &quot;style.css&quot;.
+<p>And if I open the &quot;style.css&quot;.
 I can see the CSS content here.
+And
-And it&apos;s interesting to use a real source code editor because you&apos;ve got auto-completion on the name of the properties: "background-color&quot;.
+it&apos;s interesting to use a real source code editor because you&apos;ve got auto-completion on the name of the properties: "background-color&quot;.
 You can use also some wizard for indicating or choosing the colors.
 If I take this color, it will give me directly the value and so on.
-You can edit your CSS, edit your HTML and when you save the result, you can open directly in your browser the file and see the result.
+You can edit your CSS, edit your HTML and when you save the result, you can open directly in your browser the file and see the result.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~ 72. example codepen: change css background-color (59) ~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">